Olivia Jade Spotted And Kissing Boyfriend Jackson Guthy Amidst Lori Loughlin’s Legal Troubles

 So, perhaps she still has a chance to start her career over again but that will likely depend on whether her mom, Lori Loughlin, and dad, Mossimo Giannulli go to jail for their alleged crimes.
 As The Inquisitr previously reported, Mossimo and Lori have been charged with conspiracy to commit mail fraud and conspiracy to commit money laundering.
 Each of those charges carries a maximum sentence of twenty years.

 Mossimo and Lori previously rejected a plea deal which would have gotten them a reduced sentence.
-Desperate Housewives alum, Felicity Huffman was also accused of paying the same college admissions facilitator to bribe her daughter’s way into college.
-She accepted a plea deal but as The LA Times reports she’s now trying to get a possible one-month prison sentence reduced to probation and community service.
+Desperate Housewives alum, Felicity Huffman, was also accused of paying the same college admissions facilitator to bribe her daughter’s way into college.
+She accepted a plea deal but as The LA Times reports, she’s now trying to get a possible one-month prison sentence reduced to probation and community service.